akallabeth/element-android/docs/pull_request.md

 6. Naming is correct.
 Naming is really important, it's considered part of the documentation
 7. Architecture is followed.
 For instance, the logic is in the ViewModel and not in the Fragment
 8. There is at least one file for the changelog.
 Exception if the PR fixes something which has not been released yet.
-9. PR includes test. allScreensTest when applicable, and unit tests
+9. PR includes tests. allScreensTest when applicable, and unit tests
 10. Avoid over complicating things.
 Keep it simple (KISS)!
 11. PR contains only the expected change.
 Sometimes, the diff is showing changes that are already on develop.
 This is not good, submitter has to fix that up.